-“It lit a fire (under us),” Basic infielder Chase Ditmar said of facing elimination.
+“It lit a fire (under us),” Basic infielder Chase Ditmar said.
 “There was no room for error, but that’s what you play for.
 You play for the big moments.
 We worked as a team throughout the year to get it done.”

 In the state tournament opener against Bishop Manogue, the Wolves again found themselves trailing.
 They allowed six runs in the fourth inning and trailed by three, but they were just waiting for the explosion.

-“We talk about needing guys to step up, and that’s about as special as it gets right there,” Baker said of Neville’s playoff performance.
+“We talk about needing guys to step up, and that’s about as special as it gets right there,” Baker said.

-The Wolves cruised past Gorman 10-4 the next day, then rallied for a 16-7 win over a depleted Gael pitching staff and the state championship at Las Vegas Ballpark.
+The Wolves cruised past Gorman 10-4 the next day, then rallied for a 16-7 win over a depleted Gael pitching staff for the state championship at Las Vegas Ballpark.

 As the outs wound down, the Wolves began to think less about the game itself and more about what each teammate meant to them.